Firstcard

 The word "guaranteed" is used because it drives clicks.
 Read the fine print and you will almost always see "subject to approval based on creditworthiness."
 That is the opposite of guaranteed.

 What does exist is cards with very loose underwriting, sometimes called near-guaranteed.
 These cards accept bankruptcies, charge-offs, and credit scores in the 500s.
 Your odds are high, but not 100 percent.
+For a concrete example, our guide on how to apply for a Merrick Bank credit card walks through a real subprime issuer that prequalifies scores in the 500s with a soft pull.

 The Three Biggest Traps

 Fee-harvester cards charge a program fee, an application fee, a monthly fee, and an annual fee that eat most of your credit line before you swipe.
 An example pattern is a $300 limit card with $250 in first-year fees.
 Avoid any card where the first-year fees exceed about 25 percent of the credit line.
+Our First Digital Mastercard review and First Premier Bank application walkthrough both unpack the fee math on two of the most fee-heavy issuers in this segment.

 Lead-gen sites collect your Social Security number and sell it to multiple lenders.
 You get flooded with pre-screened offers and, sometimes, identity-theft attempts.
 Never enter your SSN on a site that is not the actual issuer.